samisalkosuo/finnish-dep-parser-docker/README.md

 Directory 'parserfarm' includes scripts to start finnish-dep-parser farm, 1 or more parser containers within single host accessible via proxy.
 Farm is implemented using scripts and plain containers without docker-compose or other similar stuff in order to have nothing but Docker runtime as a prereq.

+The parsing text is CPU intensive.
+If you use many parsers, they may consume all CPU.
+If you use few parsers, they may not take advantage of CPU capacity.
+Good starting point is to have about as many parser containers as there are CPU cores in the server.

 Files in parserfarm-directory:

 - *start_parser_farm.sh*, this script starts parser farm.
 Usage: